FNNDSC/cookiecutter-chrisapp/README.rst

 .. _Introduction to Docker: https://github.com/FNNDSC/cookiecutter-chrisapp/wiki/Introduction-to-Docker
 .. _Python virtual environment: https://github.com/FNNDSC/cookiecutter-chrisapp/wiki/Best-Practices#python-environments

 ChRIS apps are known as plugins.
 They can be thought of as data processing modules.
-Plugins are typically coded in Python (the app doesn't have to be Python, but non-Python plugins must provide a Python wrapper/entrypoint).
+Plugins are typically coded in Python (the app doesn't have to be Python, but non-Python plugins are most easily deployed to the ChRIS platform using our ``ChrisApp`` Python wrapper/entrypoint).
 In most cases ChRIS apps process data from an ``inputdir`` and save results in an ``outputdir``.
 Importantly, ChRIS apps, since they often run in remote environments, have *NO GUI USER INTERFACES*.
 All information pertinent to the plugin execution is supplied via command line arguments and/or data in the ``inputdir``.

 ::